mu-majid/Microservices-Nodejs-React/README.md

 # Repo Overview

+## Projects :

+  There is a read me file inside each project with useful notes about implementation decisions made.

+ - **blog** : Simple appliction only using `nodejs` and `k8s` with not `db` just to demonstrate the idea behind microservices and how they communicate  in a `k8s` env.

+ - **GitTix** : a clone to stubhub project, using `Next.JS`, `Node.JS`, `MongoDB`, `redis`, and `Nats` for communication between different services.
+And all these services are running in `kubernetes` cluster hosted on google cloud platform.

 In this Repo, I will use a variety of technologies.

 - On the frontend, we'll use `React` and `Next JS` to present content to users.
 Each service is created using `Node` and `Express`.